niolabs/docs/docs/blocks/block-development.md

 ## Mixins

 Mixins are not blocks.
-Instead, mixins provide commonly used functionality to existing blocks.
+Instead, mixins add commonly used functionality to existing blocks.
 You can add functions such as persistence, group-by, or retry to blocks.
 To view the available mixins, see the [mixin repository](https://github.com/nioinnovation/nio/tree/master/nio/block/mixins).

 Mixins follow the Python mixin model, thus any block mixins need to be extended prior to extending the base Block class.
 To use persistence and group-by mixins, see [Buffer block](https://github.com/nio-blocks/buffer).